Hemis National Park: History

 before increasing in 1990 to 4400 km2, and is the largest national park in South Asia.

-Geography and ecological significance
+Geography

+The park is bounded on the north by the banks of the Indus River, and includes the catchments of Markha and Rumbak, and parts of the Zanskar Range.
 The park lies within the Karakoram-West Tibetan Plateau alpine steppe ecoregion, and contains pine forests, alpine shrublands and meadows, and alpine tundra vegetation.